Chinese Duck Fried Rice

 - 2 cups leftover steamed white rice

 - salt and black pepper

 - 1 tablespoon sesame oil

 - Remove bones from duck and discard; chop the meat.
-A little bit of skin of okay, but not excessively.
+A little bit of skin is okay, but not excessively.

-- Cook, stirring util onions soften and start to brown.
+- Cook, stirring until onions soften and start to brown.

 - Make a well in the center of the rice in the skillet and pour in eggs.

 - Pour sesame oil on top of eggs.